-We expect to see many more people joining this sustainable lifestyle in the coming months, especially as the days get longer and the weather gets warmer.
-So, now is a great time to make the most out of walking or cycling – you could even be taking the first step to improving your health and wellbeing at the same time.
+Now is a great time to make the most out of active travel – whatever that means for you – you could even be taking the first step to improving your health and wellbeing at the same time.

 You might also be interested in...

 To help you make the switch to low carbon travel, we’ve put together some cycling top tips to keep you safe both…Blog

 Tackling air pollution through active travel